 On November 24th, 2023 Cowichan Tribes Citizens passed the Snuw’uy’ulhtst tu Quw’utsun Mustimuhw u’ tu Shhw’a’luqw’a’ i’ Smun’eem –“The Laws of the Cowichan People for Families and Children”.
 A total of 416 citizens exercised their right to vote, with 83% casting their votes in favor and 17% expressing opposition.

-Cowichan Tribes will finalize and sign a Coordination Agreement with the Federal and Provincial Governments in the spring of 2024.
+To view the final version of The Law, approved by Chief and Council and ratified by Community, please visit the Law page.
 Once we take on jurisdiction, we will begin implementing our Law in a phased-in approach over a two-year period.

 About Our Law